Last Update: 01/10/2025)

 Continuous Positive Airway Pressure (CPAP) Therapy

-- Continuous Positive Airway Pressure (CPAP) therapy is the main treatment for moderate to difficult cases of obstructive sleep apnea adults (OSA).
+- Continuous Positive Airway Pressure (CPAP) therapy is the main treatment for adults with moderate to severe obstructive sleep apnea (OSA).

 - The procedure involves wearing a mask connected to a machine that delivers a constant air stream, keeping the airway open during sleep.